-A full garden design makeover will undoubtedly deliver a more cohesive design that ticks all these boxes, but it can be costly, time consuming and is an upheaval many of us don’t want or need.
-Tweaking the space in stages, starting with patio and working ‘out’ is often the most logical/workable approach.
+A full garden design makeover will undoubtedly deliver a more cohesive design that ticks all these boxes, but it can be costly, time-consuming and is an upheaval many of us don’t want or need.
+Tweaking the space in stages, starting with the patio and working ‘out’ is often the most logical/workable approach.

 “A landscape without strong, contrasting forms becomes as confusing as a melody without rhythm”.

 Think about Balance.
 It is best achieved when the elements on each side of a real or imaginary axis are equal.
 Everything that is placed in a design will carry a certain visual weight with it.
 A Garden Table to one side on the patio can be complemented by a large planter on the opposite side, for example.

 If you are wanting a clean modern look, then costly hardscaping is often needed to achieve the required high quality ‘sleek’ finish.
 That costs.
 As a rule of thumb, if you do want to or need to spend, then we would advise you to invest around 10% of the value of your home into your garden.
 A good garden designer could potentially set you back around £200 to £400 per square metre.
 A well-designed garden will, of course, add value to your property, but you must strike a balance between what you spend, what you want and what it will add if sold.

 The other option is to work with what you’ve got.
 Take a critical look at the garden and see how you can improve it.
 Make it look and function better.
 Focus on the patio or decking.
 Spend on the ‘zone’ you will get the most benefit from first before tackling the other zones and completing your grand plan.
 As we mentioned earlier, subtle tweaks to the positioning of items on your patio can make a big impact.